BU-KABlab/PANDA-BEAR/scripts/README.md

 ## Notes

-These scripts are utility tools and are not part of the core PANDA-SDL library.
+These scripts are utility tools and are not part of the core PANDA-BEAR library.
 They may require modification for your specific use case.